 As assumed in [Model], some interface ports of [External Model] circuits expect digital input signals.
-As SPICE, Verilog-A(MS), or VHDL-A(MS) models understand only analog signals, some conversion from digital to analog format is required.
+As SPICE, IBIS-ISS, Verilog-A(MS), or VHDL-A(MS) models understand only analog signals, some conversion from digital to analog format is required.
 For example, input logical states such as "0" or "1", implied in [Model], must be converted to actual input voltage stimuli, such as a voltage ramp, for SPICE simulation.

 The D_to_A subparameter provides information for converting a digital stimulus, such as "0" or "1", into an analog voltage ramp (a digital "X" input is ignored by D_to_A converters).
-Each digital port which carries data for conversion to analog format must have its own D_to_A line.
+Each digital port which carries data for conversion to analog format must have its own D to A line.

-The D_to_A subparameter is followed by eight arguments:
+The D to A subparameter is followed by eight or optionally nine arguments:

-d port port1 port2 vlow vhigh trise tfall corner name
+d port port1 port2 vlow vhigh trise tfall corner name polarity

 The d_port entry holds the name of the digital port.
 This entry is used for the reserved port names D_drive, D_enable, and D_switch.
-The port1 and port2 entries hold the SPICE, Verilog-A(MS) or VHDL-A(MS) analog input port names across which voltages are specified.
+The port1 and port2 entries hold the SPICE, IBIS-ISS.
+Verilog-A(MS) or VHDL-A(MS) analog input port names across which voltages are specified.
 These entries are used for the user-defined port names, together with another port name, used as a reference.

 Normally port1 accepts an input signal and port2 is the reference for port1.
 However, for an opposite polarity stimulus, port1 could be connected to a reference port and port2 could serve as the input.
+In some situations, such as in the case of a true differential buffer model, it might be desirable to provide two D_to_A converters, one to drive the Non-Inverting input and the other one to drive the Inverting input.
+In this case the D_to_A converters may be defined with the polarity argument, one with the value Non-Inverting and the other with the value Inverting.

 The vlow and vhigh entries accept analog voltage values which must correspond to the digital off and on states, where the vhigh value must be greater than the vlow value.
-For example, a 3.3 V ground-referenced buffer would list vlow as 0 V and vhigh as 3.3 V. The trise and tfall entries are times, must be positive, and define input ramp rise and fall times between 0 and 100 percent.
+For example, a 3.3 V ground-referenced buffer would list vlow as 0 V and vhigh as 3.3 V. When polarity is Non-Inverting, vlow corresponds to the digital off state '0', vhigh corresponds to the digital on state '1', trise corresponds to the analog edge rate going from the digital off to on state, and tfall corresponds to the analog edge rate going from the digital on to off state.
+When polarity is Inverting, the analog behavior corresponds to the opposite digital states.
+For example, a 3.3 V ground-referenced buffer would list vlow as 0 V and vhigh as 3.3 V. For a Non-Inverting D to A converter, a rising edge in D drive would result in a transition from 0 V to 3.3 V, and for an Inverting D to A converter, a rising edge in D drive would result in a transition from 3.3 V to 0 V. The trise and tfall entries are times, must be positive, and define input ramp rise and fall times between 0 and 100 percent.